perticascatalin/Learning/DPML/gacsp.md

 Whether these models are actually useful in practice remains a matter for further research.
 Thus, the main goal of this study is to conduct an investigation on which parts of a genetic algorithm could be formalized using constraint programming and then speculate on the benefits of such an approach.

+## 2. General goals in evolutionary programming

 The general structure of a genetic algorithm is represented by these steps:

 - Selection
 - Crossover
 - Mutation

+**Fitness**

+The process of evolving the population is performed through the use of a chosen fitness function.
+This function guides the selection of individuals for crossover, as well as the retention of newly obtained individuals to the pool.

+**Constraints**

 One related subject is the incorporation of constraints in genetic/evolutionary algorithms.
 Past attempts include [G0, G4, G6].